joe-watson-sbf/joe-watson-sbf/README.md

   <hr/>

 <p>
-  Hey there, I am a Software Developer with advanced skills in Java, Javascript, and ReactJs
+Greetings!
+Welcome to my GitHub profile!

-  I have a solid understanding of the full software development life cycle and experience with Agile methodologies with a strong track record of delivering projects on time and within budget, and I enjoy working closely with clients to understand their requirements and provide creative solutions to their needs.
-I am a highly motivated self-starter with excellent problem-solving skills and a strong attention to detail.
+I'm a passionate Software Developer proficient in Java, Javascript, and ReactJs.
+My expertise extends across the entire software development life cycle, and I thrive on utilizing Agile methodologies to deliver projects punctually and within budget.
+Collaborating closely with clients to grasp their needs and offering innovative solutions is something I truly enjoy.
+As a highly motivated self-starter with an eye for detail, I excel in problem-solving.

-If you are looking for a reliable and experienced Software Developer with advanced skills in Java, Javascript, and ReactJs, I would be an excellent fit for your team/project.
+If you seek a dependable and skilled Software Developer with advanced proficiencies in Java, Javascript, and ReactJs, I'd be a perfect match for your team/project.
+Let's connect and create something amazing together!

 </p>
   <hr/>